algorithmiaio/dev-center/_pages/administration/admin-panel/queue.md

+---
+categories: admin-panel
+layout: article
+title: Queue
+---

 _Note: This admin panel page opens in a new tab outside of Algorithmia._

-## Queue

 The Queue page, which can be accessed from the System Health panel, is a Grafana dashboard that provides a live visual display of the internals of Algorithmia's scheduling system.
 Queueing typically occurs when the number of requests exceeds the capacity of the cluster's worker nodes.
 Algorithmia's scheduling system uses a RabbitMQ message broker and a FIFO (first in first out) queueing protocol—requests are processed in the order in which they are received.